 A lifelong dream of mine was to live and work in a big city.
 I wanted to see if I could survive as a designer against the top talent I could find.
 I left Foppe with no prospects but plenty of ambition.
 First I worked as a contract designer back at Carthage College for 6 months while looking for my next challenge.
 I found it in Norvax in downtown Chicago.
 While at Norvax I worked as a Graphic Designer, but the primary functions was web design.
 Norvax is a leading Insurance software company and I loved his time there.
 It was fast paced and despite half the staff being developers, a highly creative environment.
 I loved every second of it and being in Downtown Chicago on top of it was just amazing!

-Since that first year I have been promoted to NCAA Graphics Manager where I oversees the development of the graphics for adidas’ sideline schools and other tee designs.
+Since that first year I have been promoted to NCAA Graphics Manager where I oversees the development of the graphics for adidas’ sideline schools and other tee designs, and then to Senior Graphics Manager where I oversee graphic development for the NHL, NCAA, and MLS.
 Although everyday is a challenge, I am so happy where I’m at.
 It’s extremely high pressure but I thrive on that.
 I love working the occasional late night and the pressure that comes with getting a project done on-time and at a high quality.
 This job has taken me to so many great places and events like the MLS Cup, Notre Dame Stadium, Michigan Stadium, a UFC Event, Germany, and so much more!
 I’ve traveled so many places and worked on so many great projects I never would have gotten to do without this job!

 Personally, I love spending time with my wonderful wife Kristen and our two cats Turbo and Walter.
 I also enjoy playing golf, indoor soccer and softball, rooting on the Chicago Bears, St. Louis Cardinals and Illinois Fighting Illini, and of course designing.